 Many Americans have spent time traveling to large metropolitan cities like Chicago, New York, and Los Angeles and, while these cities are great, you can miss out on experiencing a major portion of the country if you only spend time in big cities.
 The small towns of America are another excellent reason to travel through this great nation.
 Each small town has its own unique vibe that it derives from the people who live there, the history of the place itself, the natural surroundings, and its cultural heritage.
 If you’ve been thinking about a road trip this year, be sure to visit a number of America’s small towns.
 You won’t regret it.
 To help you get the most of your road trip, we asked our audience for the most fun, most unique, and most interesting small towns in America.
-So grab your road map and your checklist, and take a look:
+So grab your road map and your packing list, and take a look:

 Deadwood, South Dakota is the epitome of an American small town.
 It's rich "Wild West" history is kept alive through daily reenactments, original landmarks such as the site of Wild Bill's infamous death, and a historic Main Street full of famously named hotels and casinos.
 Haunted tours are available and the local Adams Museum offers a peek into the towns mining history.
 The town is especially interesting for history buffs given the recent television show “Deadwood.”

 Deadwood also offers scenic walking and biking trails within the beautiful Black Hills.
 It's a great stop in between landmarks such as Devils Tower, Mt.
 Rushmore, and Badlands National Park, all of which are within South Dakota.
 It's also a great stopping point coming from somewhere like Yellowstone National Park.
 Deadwood offers something for both children and adults alike and is a must see on any true American road trip.